Budibase/website/content/Operations/templates/maintenance-schedule-template/index.md

 ### External database support

 We offer support for a wide range of external datasets.
-Connect our template to external data sources, using MySQL, MSSQL, Postgresql, MongoDB, Airtable, CouchDB, Rest API, S3, and more.
+Connect our template to external data sources, using MySQL, MSSQL, Postgresql, MongoDB, CouchDB, Rest API, S3, and more.

 Budibase also features a built-in database, with support for direct CSV uploads.